Table of Contents

 Additional Private Small Business Grants

-In addition to the grants mentioned above, there are other private small business grants that women business owners can look into.
+In addition to the grants mentioned above, there are other small business grants for women to explore.

 The National Association for the Self-Employed (NASE) offers a quarterly Growth Grant to four small businesses up to $4,000.
 To be eligible to apply, you must be a member of NASE and in good standing for at least three months.